Skip to content

 GHOSt-2 has 497.1 km perigee, 514.5 km apogee, 97.4 ° inclination, a period of 94.6 minutes and a semi-major axis of 6876 km

-Given that the satellites are launched two at a time from the same launch vehicle, the initial phase angles will be very small.
-Over time, the two satellites in a given plane will separate further within their respective orbital planes and eventually be separated by 180°.
+Given that the first two satellites were launched together from the same launch vehicle, the initial phase angles are very small.
+Over time, the two satellites in the given plane will separate further within their respective orbital planes and eventually be separated by 180°.

 Table 2: Anticipated orbit specifications